Next-generation global gravitational-wave detector network: Impact of detector orientation on compact binary coalescence and stochastic gravitational-wave background searches: Detector Networks

 In order to visualize the difference between these two networks, we explicitly show the network alignment factor for all sky directions in~\cref{fig:alphasky} and in~\cref{fig:ORF} the ORF, which brings the network geometry into $\Omega_{\mathrm{PI,}\;{\min}}$.
 While the second network has very good sensitivity to the second polarization almost over the whole sky, the first network shows larger areas where only one polarization is seen.
 This is of course expected as that is exactly what leads to a better measurement of the cross-correlation.
 Note also that not being sensitive to the second polarization does not mean not being sensitive to a GW signal.
 In some sky directions the measured SNR can indeed be higher.

 In~\cref{fig:ORF} we illustrate the ORF for some detector pairs.
 Although the ET pairs S1, R1 and the CE pairs P1, Y1 are both almost perfectly aligned, the maximal value of the ORF for the CE pair is significantly lower due to the further distance between the two, $\sim 3000$ km against the $\sim 1000$ km between the ET pairs.
 This effect is even increased when looking at the P1, S1 pair.
-Moreover, the number of zeros per frequency range increases when the detectors are further apart due to the phase lag in the ORF (see~\cref{eq:ORFabdD}).
+Moreover, the number of zeros per frequency range increases when the detectors are further apart due to the phase lag in the ORF [see~\cref{eq:ORFabdD}].
 For the ET (S2, R2) and CE pairs (P2, Y2) in the \texttt{4L optimal $\alpha$} network, the maximal value of $\gamma(f)$ is much reduced due to the alignment which is closer to $45^\circ$.

 For the third network, \texttt{4L balanced $\alpha\Omega$}, we search a trade-off between maximizing the alignment factor and minimizing the PI sensitivity curve.
 There is no unique way of defining an optimal trade-off.
 One should look for orientations such that any change that improves one metric necessarily deteriorates the other.
 This process is illustrated graphically in~\cref{fig:balance}.
-For a 1000 random orientations of the four interferometers we plot the values of the two metrics in a plane.
-Since we want to maximize the alignment factor on the x-axis and at the same time minimize the minimum of the PI sensitivity curve on the y-axis, we find good trade-offs on the bottom right envelope.
+For 1000 random orientations of the four interferometers we plot the values of the two metrics on a plane.
+Since we want to maximize the alignment factor on the x axis and at the same time minimize the minimum of the PI sensitivity curve on the y axis, we find good trade-offs on the bottom right envelope.
 Then the optimal solution depends on the weights one wants to give to each metric.
-Here we choose the orientations such that $\Omega_{\mathrm{PI,}\;{\min}}$ is increased by about 38\% with respect to the \texttt{4L optimal $\Omega$} network and $\bar \alpha$ is decreased by about 19\% with respect to the \texttt{4L optimal $\alpha$} network.
+This choice is not unique and requires careful consideration, as the network alignment factor does not directly relate to an observable.
+Here, as a proof of principle, we choose the orientations such that $\Omega_{\mathrm{PI,}\;{\min}}$ is increased by about 38\% with respect to the \texttt{4L optimal $\Omega$} network and $\bar \alpha$ is decreased by about 19\% with respect to the \texttt{4L optimal $\alpha$} network.